neilg63/viewportScale/README.md

 When applied to <em>font-sizes</em>, viewport width (vw) is a lightweight alternative to <strong>fit-text</strong> scripts to ensure text always occupies approximately the same proportion of the screen width and thus take up the same number of lines.

+<h3>Browser Support Detection</h3>

+The plugin can optionally run a basic viewport unit support test.
+This will only run once as it adds two class names to the HTML body tag.

-The plugin does not detect browser support for viewport units, as some common browsers such as IOS Safari before version 7 and Internet Explorer before version 10 provide partial support.
+Some common browsers such as IOS Safari before version 7 and Internet Explorer before version 10 provide partial support.
+The test ensures a hidden element sized in <em>vh</em> matches its expected size based on viewport height.
 See <a href="http://caniuse.com/#feat=viewport-units">Can I Use Viewport units</a> for more detailed analysis.

 For a practical example please view this simple <a href="http://multifaceted.info/demos/viewport-scale/demo/">demo</a> .